dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/index.md

 registerReceiver(mReceiver, filter);
 ~~~

-In the code above, we register the broadcast receiver for receiving the device connection's changes.
+Here, we register the broadcast receiver for receiving the device connection's changes.

 Next, add the following methods below the `initUI()` method: